 - Exuberant greetings when you return home

-Tips to alleviate cat separation anxiety
+How to deal with a cat with separation anxiety

 Separation anxiety can result in health issues or behavioral problems for your cat.
 Talk to your vet about ways to alleviate your cat’s stress, including short- or long-term anti-anxiety medications.